| |

 if they're out of sight, they're out of mind.
 The stabilizing

-musculature of the body lies deep beneath the glamorous one's
+musculature of the body lies deep beneath the glamorous one's they like

 to display.